vishalchovatiya/PI/MATH/Combinatorics Cheat Sheet.md

 So C(line, i) can be calculated from C(line, i-1) in O(1) time
 ```

+- Facts:
-Note: Diagonal summation of no in pascal triangle also generate fibonacci sequence
+  - Diagonal summation of no in pascal triangle also generate fibonacci sequence
+  - Hocky Stick Rule of pascal's triangle

 #### nCr is binomial coefficient of polynomial equations like
 - If you pick any equation from above like as `(x+y)^2`: